 Smashwords’ interface is somewhere between Barnes & Noble and Amazon.
 It’s quite simple but not too flashy.
 What’s unique here is that it features great filters from the get-go, such as word count and prices.
 Smashwords is an excellent place to start for those interested in self-publishing ebooks.
 For those interested in short stories by amateur writers, Smashwords is the place to go.
 Ebooks on Smashwords are available in EPUB, PDF, and MOBI formats.

 Kobo is another major eBook store worthy of being one of the Best Online eBook Stores.
 Kobo’s website looks just as graphically intensive as Barnes & Noble’s but is a little bit faster.
-The site looks clean and easy to use.
+The site is user-friendly.
 Kobo is the third major player in the eBooks business along with Amazon and Barnes.
 They also have their own proprietary format and brand of e-readers.
 Apps are available on most platforms that allow for reading.
 Kobo also has a large selection of titles to choose from — over 5 million titles.
 So stumbling into Kobo instead of the other two won’t present any issues.
 If you have problems choosing, the Kobo website spotlights several titles.
 Sticking around allows the site to learn your reading preferences and will recommend better choices.
 Like Smashwords, Kobo also supports budding writers, allowing their works to be self-published.

 For those who don’t know, Harlequin is also a long-time book publisher that has also taken the step to go digital.
 What’s special about Harlequin is that it’s the leading book publisher of titles aimed at women.
 So, if you’re looking for good romance novels, Harlequin would be the right choice as the site publishes its own series of original romance novels exclusive to the site.
 The site itself looks graphically intensive but is quick to respond.
 Romance buffs will quickly fill their carts in no time browsing through Harlequin’s wide selection.
 There are other genres, but sadly, fan favorites like Crichton or Tolkien aren’t present.